ExgnosisClasses/JavaWeek1/Labs/Lab 7-3 Upcasting and Downcasting/Lab 7-3 Up and Down Casting.md

 	//workDog = fido;  // error because an arbitrary dog is not a service dog
 ```

 Assign a `ServiceDog` object to a `Dog` variable.
-Why can we do this?
-Because the inheritance relationship says that all service dogs are also dogs, because service dogs are just a special type of dog.
+- Why can we do this?
+- Because the inheritance relationship says that all service dogs are also dogs; service dogs are just a special type of dog.

-To assign an object to a variable that is the type of one of its superclasses is called _upcasting_ because we are considering the object as a type higher in the inheritance hierarchy.
+To assign an object to a variable that is the type of one of its superclasses is called _upcasting_
+- It's called this because we are treating the object as a type higher in its inheritance hierarchy.

 Try to assign `someDog` back to `workDog`, Java won't let you because of type safety